EOA-team/s2toarup/README.md

 # Sentinel-2 Top-Of-Atmosphere Radiometric Uncertainty Propagator (stoarup)

-This repository implements the **complete processing and workflow required to reproduce our study about the impact of radiometric uncertainty in Sentinel-2 Top-of-Atmosphere data on the retrieval of land surface metrics.
+This repository implements the complete processing and workflow required to reproduce the study about the impact of radiometric uncertainty in Sentinel-2 Top-of-Atmosphere data on the retrieval of land surface metrics.

 ## Citation